 Presumably, an OKAP subtest would provide the most beneficial educational feedback if it could be taken when the topic material has just been completed.
-But because the validity of the OKAP depends on maintaining test security, the exam must be proctored by Prometric under strictly controlled conditions that cannot be offered cost effectively more than once a year.
+But because the validity of the OKAP exam depends on maintaining test security, the exam must be proctored under controlled conditions that cannot be offered cost effectively more than once a year.

-11. How does Prometric obtain information about the training level to which an examinee belongs?
+11. How does the Academy obtain information about the training level to which an examinee belongs?

-Prometric receives a report, provided by the Academy, indicating each resident's residency year/training level.
-Each resident's training level is verified by his/her program through several emails sent during the year.
+Each resident's training level is verified by his or her program through several emails sent during the year.
 One's training level is defined as one's year of ophthalmology residency (not PGY).
 If you are in your first year of ophthalmology residency, you are at training level 1, and so on.